de-dale/spherier-obsidian/Work/Software/Contraintes de kata.md

 ## Test-Driven Development Constraints

 -   **Lazy Coder** (Use with Ping-Pong): The Driver actively tries to use the least amount of code to make a test pass.
 This helps guide test construction strategies and build minimal code.
--   **Evil Coder (aka “Adversarial Coder”,”Find the Loophole”)** (Use with Ping-Pong): The Driver is antagonistic: They will implement the code that makes the test pass, but may introduce as much complexity into the code as they wish or choose an obscure implementation strategy.
+-   **[[Evil Coder]] (aka “Adversarial Coder”,”Find the Loophole”)** (Use with Ping-Pong): The Driver is antagonistic: They will implement the code that makes the test pass, but may introduce as much complexity into the code as they wish or choose an obscure implementation strategy.
 This helps guide expressive test intent.
 (Evil Coder combined with Mute Ping-Pong is a very advanced activity, but can be extremely fun for experienced coders.)
 -   **TDD As If You Meant It** [(blog post)](https://cumulative-hypotheses.org/2011/08/30/tdd-as-if-you-meant-it/): All code must **_only_** be written in the test.
 The **_only_** way to create production code is through refactoring (via Extract Method/Class/Field/Variable, etc).
 This creates very tight, minimal production code.
--   **Test-and-Commit-or-Revert (TCR)** [(blog post)](https://medium.com/@kentbeck_7670/test-commit-revert-870bbd756864) : (Requires source control) The key requirement in this constraint is that the tests must always be passing.
-Whenever the pair runs the tests, the code will automatically revert if the tests fail!
+-   **[[Test AND Commit OR Revert (TCR)]]** [(blog post)](https://medium.com/@kentbeck_7670/test-commit-revert-870bbd756864) : (Requires source control) The key requirement in this constraint is that the tests must always be passing.
+Whenever the pair runs the tests, the code will >automatically revert if the tests fail!
 The pair may write any amount of code or create tests that have simplifications that allow them to pass (though those shortcuts should be short-lived).
 This differs from the typical “Red-Green-Refactor” TDD cycle, but it creates a similar incentive to create smaller, more easily testable (and modifiable) increments of code.
 -   **Baby Steps** [(blog post)](http://blog.adrianbolboaca.ro/2013/03/taking-baby-steps/) (Requires source control): Similar to TCR, the goal is to keep the tests passing (green), but each pair has an interval timer set for 5 minutes (or whatever interval the group/pair agrees on).
 During that time, they write a test and the code to make it pass.
 If the test code is green when the timer expires, they commit the code.
 If the tests do not pass, then they must revert the code to the last green state (effectively deleting the last 5 minutes worth of work!)
 Pairs may also choose to use the interval for refactoring, but the same rule applies: Failure to refactor to green in time requires a revert.
 This creates an incentive for smaller, more incremental changes to code.
 -   **Steeplechase**: Like Test-and-Commit-or-Revert, but the timer interval gets progressively _shorter_ throughout the session. (eg. start at 5 minutes, but shrinks to 2 minutes by the end of the session.) **This constraint can be extremely challenging, and is recommended for pairs who have basic TDD habits already in place.**